cchandre/Vlasov1D/README.md

 - *f_init*: lambda function; initial distribution *f*(*x*,*v*,*t*=0)

 - *output_var*: string in ['E', 'rho', 'u', 'P', 'q']; variable to be saved in a `.mat` file
-- *output_modes*: integer or string in ['all', 'real']; number of Fourier modes of the variable to be saved in the `.mat` file; if 'all', all Fourier modes are saved; if 'real', the variable is saved in real space
+- *output_modes*: integer or string in ['all', 'real']; number of Fourier modes of the variable to be saved in the `.mat` file; if 'all', all Fourier modes are saved; if 'real', the variable is saved in real space; use the MATLAB script [`VP1D4f_AnalyzeData.m`](https://github.com/cchandre/Vlasov1D/blob/main/VP1D4f_AnalyzeData.m) to plot the output

 - *Kinetic*: list of strings in ['Compute', 'Plot', 'Save']; list of instructions for the Vlasov-Poisson simulation; if contains 'Save', the results are saved in a `.mat` file
 - *Fluid*: list of strings in ['Compute', 'Plot', 'Save']; list of instructions for the fluid simulation; if contains 'Save', the results are saved in a `.mat` file